bolcom/hive_compared_bq/README.md

 Another note for Hive: you need to pass the HDFS direction of the jar of the required UDF (see installation of Hive above), using the 'jar' option.

 To clarify all the above, let's consider that we want to compare the following 2 tables:
-* A Hive table called "hive_compared_bq_table", inside the database "sluangsay".
-With those parameters, the argument to give is: "hive/sluangsay.hive_compared_bq_table".
+* A Hive table called "hive_compared_bq_table", inside the database "sluangsay".<br/>
+With those parameters, the argument to give is: "hive/sluangsay.hive_compared_bq_table".<br/>
 Let's suppose also that the hostname of HiveServer2 is 'master-003.bol.net', and that we installed the required Jar in the HDFS path 'hdfs://hdp/user/sluangsay/lib/sha1.jar'.
 Then, since this table is the first one on our command line, it is the source table and we need to define the option: -s "{'jar': 'hdfs://hdp/user/sluangsay/lib/sha1.jar'
 * A BigQuery table also alled "hive_compared_bq_table", inside the dataset "bidwh2".

 To compare above 2 tables, you need to execute: